 Neuroprotection: A wide range of drugs are exhibiting promising results in preventing neuron damage and boosting neuron survival and regeneration.

 Chronic Inflammation: Prior studies have attempted to link inflammation with Alzheimer’s, but the anti-inflammatories tested proved ineffective.
 Having said that, more recent research includes newer inflammation-targeting drugs, targeted at improving the immune cells and removing toxic proteins.

 Genetics: Research that started two years ago in exploring epigenetic treatment therapy is now advancing to add a chemotherapy medication to try to regulate the expression of certain genes.

 Repurposed Medications: Less costly and with less testing requirements than new drug development, trials of established medications to test their performance against Alzheimer’s are underway.

 Early Intervention: A fresh emphasis has been placed on treating patients who exhibit biological markers indicating an elevated chance of developing the disease, although not yet exhibiting symptoms.
 Even though these trials may involve invasive medical procedures, such as spinal taps, the ability to prevent or at least slow the progression of Alzheimer’s is really worth considering.

-Regency Home Care in atlanta will continue to monitor clinical trials and any other progress in the journey towards a Alzheimer.
+Regency Home Care in Atlanta will continue to monitor clinical trials and any other progress in the journey towards an Alzheimer.
 For the time being, our agency is also open to provide specialized, compassionate, and highly skilled Alzheimer’s care for seniors.
-We start by preparing a personalized plan of care to address immediate concerns, and then monitor that plan ongoing to ensure the correct level of Alzheimer care is always provided as needs change – right within the comfort of home.
+We start by preparing a personalized plan of care to address immediate concerns and then monitor that plan ongoing to ensure the correct level of Alzheimer’s care is always provided as needs change – right within the comfort of home.
 Call us at (678) 999-2446 or contact us online to learn more about our Marietta home care services or to schedule a free-of-charge in-home assessment.